contentcowboys/Pong/README.md

 ```

 The second parameter is the data you want to pass to the view
-Default this is $app->data, this variable contains some handy default variables
+Default this is `$app->data`, this variable contains some handy default variables

 ```php
 $app->render('example.template', $app->data);